paulvstheworld/genetic-algorithm-experiments/README.md

 #Experiments in genetic algorithms

-1. Basic Binary Genetic Algorithm
+1. Evolve towards a target string
 	* Uses a basic binary genetic algorithm strategy to reach a 64-bit array solution

 2. Traveling Salesman Problem